Imagining an Office of Strategic Technology (OST)

 What are your thoughts on the OST concept?

-To what extent are these efforts already being carried out by other entities?
+To what extent are parts of this already being done — and by whom?

-How would you rescope the mission and focus?
+How would you refine the mission and focus?

-If this concept has legs, what would be the next 3-5 steps to turn it into reality?
+If this concept has legs, what should the next 3–5 steps look like?

 I like the concept, but how does this compare / complement